 For COVID-19, the quarantine period is 14 days from the time of last exposure to the person with the disease.
 For those who live in the same house as someone who has COVID-19, they should continue to quarantine until fourteen (14) days after the date the person with COVID-19 is told they no longer need to practice isolation.

-If you are a close contact to someone who had COVID-19 and were told to quarantine, you may be advised to get tested even if you do not have symptoms.
+If you are a close contact to someone who had COVID-19 and were told to quarantine, DHEC recommends you get tested even if you have no symptoms.
+Get tested no earlier than 7 days after your close contact.
 This test will help identify those who have COVID-19 but do not develop the symptoms.
 Even if you test negative, you must complete your full quarantine period.
 It is possible that the test was done before the virus could be detected, and you may still become contagious with the virus.
 If you test positive for COVID-19, you must isolate according the guidance provided below.

 I was in the same room/building as someone who tested positive for COVID-19, but not in close contact with him/her.
 What should I do?